Finally! The solution to lined blockwork/concrete walls is here….

 The Solution

-So, faced with this problem we put our heads together and designed a system that projects the fire line from the blockwork or concrete, out to the fall of the door/wall to create a continuous fire integrity barrier:
+Selo have designed a system that projects the fire line from the blockwork or concrete, out to the face of the door/wall to create a continuous fire integrity barrier: Nulfire – check link here

 What is Nulfire?